ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 ## Instance not responding to `instance-reboot` request

 If your instance is not responding to an `instance-reboot` request, you can try an `instance-reset` request.
-You can think of `instance-reboot` as a soft request and `instance-reset` as a hard request.
-The `instance-reboot` request sends an OS-reboot request to the instance, but an `instance-reset` request performs a hard reset of the VSI instance.
-You could think of the difference as typing "ctrl-alt-delete" on your computer's keyboard versus hitting the reset or power button.
-It is good to remember that the `instance-reset` request takes longer to complete than the `instance-reboot` request.
+The `instance-reboot` request sends an OS-reboot request to the instance, while an `instance-reset` request performs a hard reset of the VSI instance.
+You can think of the difference as typing "ctrl-alt-delete" on your computer's keyboard versus pressing the reset or power button.
+Remember that the `instance-reset` request takes longer to complete than the `instance-reboot` request.